matgorka/extcl/README.md

   `ldelete list first last`

-  `ldelete` has a functionally reversed behavior to lrange.
+  `ldelete` accepts the same arguments as `lrange`, but has a functionally reversed behavior.
+It deletes specified range and returns the remaining part of a list.

   ```Tcl
   set foo [list A B C]